aHaugl/OV_Orbit_BLE_Course/README.md

 Let us start by finding a function to *enable bluetooth*.
 Inspect [The Generic Access Profile API](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/connectivity/bluetooth/api/gap.html) and see if you find it. *(Hint: It is [this one](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/connectivity/bluetooth/api/gap.html#c.bt_enable)).

 <br>
-If you've found the [correct API function](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/connectivity/bluetooth/api/gap.html#c.bt_enable), we can see by inspecting it that this is a function that returns an int and it takes an input `bt_ready_cb_t.
+If you've found https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/connectivity/bluetooth/api/gap.html#c.bt_enable, we can see by inspecting it that this is a function that returns an int and it takes an input `bt_ready_cb_t.
 Follow the definition of [bt_ready_cb_t](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/connectivity/bluetooth/api/gap.html#c.bt_ready_cb_t) you will see that the bt_ready_cb_t is defined as follows:

 ```C
 typedef void (*bt_ready_cb_t)(int err)